ClimbsRocks/xarm_ros/xarm_msgs/ReadMe.md

 ## set_mode
 &ensp;&ensp;To set operation mode. (message type: ***xarm_msgs::SetInt16***)
 &ensp;&ensp;* 0 for POSE mode, the robot will be position controlled.
 Trajectory will be planned by XArm Controller.
-&ensp;&ensp;* 1 for SERVOJ mode, the robot will be commanded by servo_j function, use this if user can plan trajectory.
+&ensp;&ensp;* 1 for SERVOJ mode, the robot will be commanded by servo_j function, fast & immediate execution like a step response, use this if user can generate properly interpolated trajectory.
 &ensp;&ensp;* 2 for TEACH_JOINT mode, Gravity compensated mode, no position control.

 ## set_state